-- The research design for the process evaluation. - For project components that involve participants include: - The plan to document activities within the project and/or services provided to each participant (e.g., maintaining a database, signup sheets). - How participants' progress will be tracked (e.g., start dates, attendance, dropouts, successful completions, progress milestones). - For project components that do not involve participants, the plan to document activities (e.g., code enforcement, investigations, system/equipment updates). - How activity progress will be tracked (e.g., start dates, cases initiated/resolved, inspections, eradications and/or remediations). - Process variables and how they will be defined and measured (tools/instruments used to collect the data and frequency of collection). - How the process data will be collected, and the data source(s) used. - The project-oversight structure and overall decision-making process for the project. - How the project components will be monitored, determined effective, and adjusted as necessary. - The plan for documenting activities performed by staff and contracted providers, if applicable. - Procedures ensuring that the project will be implemented to fidelity, when applicable. - How quantitative and qualitative process data will be analyzed.
+- The research design for the process evaluation. - For project components that involve participants include: - The plan to document activities within the project and/or services provided to each participant (e.g., maintaining a database, signup sheets). - How participants' progress will be tracked (e.g., start dates, attendance, dropouts, successful completions, progress milestones). - For project components that do not involve participants, the plan to document activities (e.g., code enforcement, investigations, system/equipment updates). - How activity progress will be tracked (e.g., start dates, cases initiated/resolved, inspections, eradications and/or remediations). - Identifies and thoroughly defines process measures.
+This includes their input/resource/activity/output, data element(s), data collection sources/methods and frequency.
+Additional narrative is provided to detail evaluation plans, if an evaluation matrix is used. - The project-oversight structure and overall decision-making process for the project. - How the project components will be monitored, determined effective, and adjusted as necessary. - Procedures ensuring that the project will be implemented to fidelity, when applicable. - How quantitative and qualitative process data will be analyzed.
 Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chi-square) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.).
 You do not need to state the analysis type for each evaluation activity separately.